-Cullinan Ranch: Cullinan Ranch is a tidal restoration project site on about 1,500 ac located on the north side of San Pablo Bay just west of the Napa River between State Highway 37 and
+Cullinan Ranch: Cullinan Ranch is a tidal restoration project site on about 1,500 ac located on the north side of San Pablo Bay just west of the Napa River between State Highway 37 and Dutchman Slough.

-Dutchman Slough.
 It is within the San Pablo Bay National Wildlife Refuge.
 It is currently subsided diked bayland, which was acquired with the intent to restore it to tidal marsh.
-Restoring the site to tidal action would have general tidal ecosystem benefits in a location that would specifically assist the recovery of federally endangered salt marsh harvest mouse (Reithrodontomys raviventris) and Ridgway's rail (Rallus obsoletus).
+Restoring the site to tidal action would have general tidal ecosystem benefits in a location that would specifically assist the recovery of the federally endangered salt marsh harvest mouse (Reithrodontomys raviventris) and California clapper rail (Rallus longirostris obsoletus).
 The restoration project is a permitted action with a capacity to receive at least 3 mcy of dredged material on the easternmost 290 ac of the site, which has been isolated from the rest of the site and subdivided into 5 cells for placement of material when it is available.
 The current plan is to complete dredged material import before opening this area to tidal action.
-About 1 mcy of the original capacity remains currently, but this is expected to be increased to 3 mcy to address sea level rise concerns.
+The original 1 mcv capacity has been increased to 4 mcy to address sea level rise concerns, of which 1 mcy remains at this time.
 About 0.1 to 0.3 mcy per year has been recently delivered to Cullinan Ranch.
 Only cover quality sediment is accepted at this site.
 The travel distance from Oakland Harbor to Cullinan Ranch is about 35 miles.
-Clamshell dredged material would be barged there to a land-based offloader at Dutchman Slough and then pumped onto the site.
+Clamshell dredged material would be barged there to a landbased offloader at Dutchman Slough and then pumped onto the site.

 Other sites: Various other tidal restoration sites might accept dredged material in the amounts and timeframe for the proposed project.
 Eden Landing is about 12-15 miles south of Oakland Harbor on the east side of South San Francisco Bay.
 It is isolated by shallow water and therefore would require investment in a system to offload and transport dredged material onto the site that arrived by barge.
 Placement of dredged material could speed restoration of tidal marsh at this site.
 Bel Marin Keys is approximately 20-25 miles north of Oakland Harbor on the west side of San Pablo Bay.
-A levee has been constructed there to protect an adjacent housing development from tidal waters when the site is restored and opened to tidal action, which is expected to take many years.
+There has been a levee constructed there to protect an adjacent housing development from tidal waters when the site is restored and opened to tidal action, which is expected to take many years.
 It is planned to accept about 13.8 mcy of cover quality dredged material.
 An offloader is also planned, but not yet present at the site.
-There are also a number of projects ongoing and planned in ponds in the south bay as part of the Corps' Shoreline project that need large volumes of material for levees, ecotone, or other types of fill.
+There are also several projects ongoing and planned in ponds in the south bay as part of the Corps' Shoreline project that need large volumes of material for levees, ecotone, or other types of fill.
 These sites are also a considerable distance from Oakland Harbor and isolated by shallow water, which makes transport and placement of large quantities of dredged material problematic.
 The Liberty offloader currently dedicated to the Montezuma Wetlands site is not used full time there and, with planning, could potentially be moved when idle to other locations that receive dredged material.